NamanNautiyal07/GitHUB_Basics/README.md

 # GitHUB_Basics
-i will write all the basic github commands here : git clone address of the repo. cd - change directory.
+i will write all the basic github commands here : <br>
+git clone address of the repo. <br>
+cd - change directory. <br>